- DEFCON 5: Lowest state of readiness - this is the normal state of readiness in peacetime. Code name: FADE OUT

 - In the Doctor Who episode "The Poison Sky, Colonel Mace uses the correct term when he declares that NATO has gone to DEFCON 1 to meet the Sontaran threat.

-- Used correctly in Stargate SG-1, notably the episode Full Alert.
+- Used correctly in Stargate SG-1, such as the episode Full Alert.
 The progress from condition to condition is treated with appropriate gravity.

 - In the The Big Bang Theory episode "The Lizard-Spock Expansion", Leonard describes Howard's situation with the Mars rover as "Defcon 5".
 Sheldon corrects him, using the page quote, and the conversation gets derailed into a discussion of the merits of the Star Trek films.